Manhattan College, History

 |Location:||New York, United States|

-Send only a letter of application outlining your research and teaching goals and a curriculum vitae, along with three letters of reference, preferably by email in PDF or Word format to Syrita Newman at email@example.com or c/o the School of Arts, Manhattan College, 4513 Manhattan College Pkwy, Riverdale, NY 10471.
-Contact Dr. Jeff Horn at firstname.lastname@example.org with questions.
+Send only a letter of application, curriculum vitae, a statement of teaching goals and at least three letters of reference, preferably by email in PDF or Word format, to Syrita Newman at firstname.lastname@example.org or c/o the School of Arts, Manhattan College, 4513 Manhattan College Pkwy, Riverdale, NY 10471.
+Contact Dr. Jeff Horn at email@example.com questions.
 Review of applications will begin 1 November 2012.
 Semi-finalists will be interviewed via Skype in December 2012 and campus visits will take place in February 2013.

 Manhattan College is an independent Catholic coeducational institution in the Lasallian tradition located in the Riverdale section of New York City.
 We expect our faculty, administration and staff to be knowledgeable about our mission and to make a positive contribution to that mission.
 Women and minorities encouraged to apply.
 We are committed to diverse campus community.
 AA/EO Employer M/F/D/V

 |Secondary Categories:||Urban History / Studies